Nanjing Cao Xueqin Memorial Museum

-Nanjing Cao Xueqin Memorial Hall is a memorial hall located in Gulou District, Nanjing.
-It commemorates the writer Cao Xueqin.
+Nanjing Cao Xueqin Memorial Hall is a memorial hall located in Gulou District, Nanjing南京.
+It commemorates the writer Cao Xueqin曹雪芹.
 The memorial hall is a retro-style building.
 In the middle of the hall is a statue of Cao Xueqin more than two meters high.
-The museum contains various versions of the ancient version of the Dream of the Red Chamber and the director of the Jiangsu Academy of Traditional Chinese Painting.
+The museum contains various versions of the ancient version of the Dream of the Red Chamber 红楼梦 and the director of the Jiangsu Academy of Traditional Chinese Painting.
 Three sets of "Jinling Twelve Hairpins" paintings created by Zhao Xucheng and others.
 At the third annual meeting of Dream of Red Mansions held in Yangzhou in November 1985, Kuang Yaming, honorary president of the Society of Dreams of Red Mansions, and scholar Zhou Ruchang, and others called for the establishment of the Cao Xueqin Memorial Hall in Jiangning Weaving Mansion, which was later changed to Wulongtan in Caozhai Bieyuan due to land approval issues.
 Suiyuan in the park was built and officially opened in September 1997.